sreachtools/SReachTools/docs/_docs/src/modules/nonStochReach/getSReachLagUnderapprox/index.md

                         collection of these objects which individually satisfy the probability bound(a convex hull of the individual results taken posteriori)
+    options          - Struct of reach set options, see SReachSetOptions

   Outputs:
   --------
-    underapprox_set  - Polyhedron object
+    overapprox_set   - Polyhedron object for the underapproximation of the stochastic reach set
-    effective_target_tube
-                     - [Optional] Tube comprising of an underapproximation of the stochastic reach sets across the time horizon
+    underapprox_tube - [Optional] Tube comprising of an underapproximation of the stochastic reach sets across the time horizon

   Notes:
   * From computational geometry, intersections and Minkowski differences are